Ceremonial Magic: The Art of Curating Psychedelic Experiences

 NEW BREW: A DIFFERENT KIND OF DIFFERENT

 New Brew’s non-alcoholic kratom and kava seltzers are calmer than coffee and better than booze.
-Learn more at DrinkNewBrew.com and use code THIRDWAVE25 for 25% off.
+Click Here for 15% off your order.

 Joyous microdose ketamine can help you build new neural pathways and experience fast relief for depression, anxiety, and other mental health symptoms.
 Receive a 30-day medication supply, check-ins with a provider, and access to the Be.Joyous resource platform for just $129/month.
 See if Joyous low-dose ketamine is right for you.
 Book your free consultation today!